The call for applications has closed.

-5 persons will be selected for the programme cycle running from March/April-July 2024.
+5 participants will be selected for the programme cycle running from April-July 2026.

-5 persons will be selected for the programme cycle running from March/April-July 2024.
+5 participants will be selected for the programme cycle running from April-July 2026.

 Learn more about the programme in the video.

-NEMO issues two calls per year to annually grant ten persons connected to NEMO organisations the chance to benefit from the expertise of the GEM Mentors.
-Mentees are carefully matched with a suitable mentor based on their needs and priorities for development.
-Learn about the impressions and benefits experienced by the first 10 participants in the training opportunity.
+NEMO issues two calls per year, offering 10 professionals connected to NEMO members the chance to benefit from GEM mentors’ expertise.
+Mentees are carefully matched with mentors based on their goals and priorities.
+Learn about the impressions and benefits experienced by the participants in 2022, 2023, and 2024.

 Throughout the mentoring process both the mentor and mentee are expected to: